 On the Create service account screen, enter a name and description for the newly created service account.

 Select and copy the whole Service Account ID (the one that looks like an email address) because you will need it later.
-Then, click on the Create button at the bottom:
+Then, click on the Done button at the bottom:

 You will then be able to download the file that contains your API key.
 To do so, simply click the three vertical dots in the Actions column, and then select Manage keys as shown below:

-You will then be taken to the following page when you can click Add Key and then select the Create new key option, as shown below:
+You will then be taken to the following page where you can click Add Key and then select the Create new key option, as shown below:

 Choose the default JSON format when prompted in the overlay, and click Create:

-2.3 Add the Service Account as an owner of your Google Search Console Property
+4 Add the Service Account as an Owner of Your Google Search Console Property

 After verifying your property, open the Google Search Console, select your property on the left (if prompted), and then click on Settings near the bottom: